Shantang3/ACE-CPT-Notes/Personal Notes/0Chr11: Integrated Exercise Programming.md

 6 seconds is the commonly recommended training tempo for new exercises.

+10 minutes is the minimum bout of aerobic exercise.

 High-intensity activities should be performed close to the beginning of the conditioning portion when the client is less likely to be fatigued.
-Plyometric drills is most appropriate to be performed at the beginning, following a dynamic warm-up.
+Plyometric drills are most appropriate to be performed at the beginning, following a dynamic warm-up.

 ## Evidence-based Practice (EBP)